 The Weaver Library is the persistent and vital thread supporting the information needs of the entire campus community.
-The Weaver Library is located just off the atrium next to the Help Desk.
-The Library's collection supports all curricular areas and also offers a variety of recreational resources.
-The collection includes print and full-text online books, journals, magazines, newspapers, videos, reference materials, and research databases.
+The Weaver Library is located just off the atrium next to the atrium Information Desk.
+The Weaver Library collection supports all curricular areas and also offers a variety of recreational resources.
+The collection includes print and full-text online books, audiobooks, journals, magazines, newspapers, videos, reference materials, and research databases.

-Access to Library holdings is through an online catalog and the Library's website.
-Most online resources can be accessed 24/7 from off-campus.
+Access to Library holdings is through the PRIMO Discovery Tool and databases via the Library's website.
+Most online resources can be accessed 24/7 from off-campus using the same credentials used to access D2L Brightspace (NetID/password).
 The Library provides computers for research and space to study, including several group study rooms.
 Also housed in the Library is the campus computer lab with the software needed for coursework.
-Laptops and scanners are available for checkout and use within the Library.
+Laptops, digital camcorders and Ebook readers are available for checkout.
+The library provides all MSU students with a \$15 printing credit each semester toward printing materials in the library.

 The Library supports instruction and student learning by providing open access to information and knowledge.
-Library services include face-to-face and virtual research assistance, individual and group instruction, interlibrary loan, and print/online course reserves.
+Library services include face-to-face and virtual research assistance, individual and group instruction, interlibrary loan, and course reserves.
 A knowledgeable staff is available to help patrons with information needs.
 For more information, call the Weaver Library at 406.771.4398 or visit the Library's website (http://library.gfcmsu.edu).